sebv/istio-wiki/Vendor-FAQ.md

 Once approved/merged (or on a branch of the vendor repo): submit your PR once the submodule change doesn't show `-dirty`

-## How do we auto update dependencies
+## How do we auto update dependencies?

 A periodic job can run `dep ensure` and commit a vendor submodule PR first and if approved and passing the test move the `vendor/` in istio/istio